dbpedia-spotlight/lucene-quickstarter/README.md

 You can use this repository for creating lucene backend index of DBpedia Spotlight in your language.

-The repo is ready to use for the follow languages: arabic  czech, german , greek , english, spanish, french , italian, korean , dutch, polish, portuguese, hungarian and russian.
+The repo is ready to use for the follow languages: german , greek , english, spanish, french , italian, dutch, polish, portuguese, hungarian and russian.

 ## Why my language is not supported yet?